thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/1adding-CSS/README.md

 20 minutes

 ## Create page and include CSS

-1. In your `/WIP/` directory create a new directory called `CSS` and a file inside `CSSpractice.html`.

-1. Type html and choose the template that is just labeled html.
-View slide for screenshot of which to use.

-1. Notice:
-    * that the title tag is highlighted - type CSSPractice.
+1. If you needed to step away or otherwise did not finish the Lorem Ipsum content exercise, please rename your work with an extension such as lorem-ipsum-WIP.html and copy the solution file from `\Labs\ch04-html5-tags\Semantic\solution` into your `/WIP/LoremIpsum` directory.

+1. Ensure your file has
-    * that there is a link to an external stylesheet main.css that has media set to screen.
-Change this value to all.
+    * a link to an external stylesheet main.css that has media set to `all`.
-    * that there is a script tag - remove it
+        * you may need to update this value

 1. Create the `main.css` file being referred to in the HTML at the same level as your html file.
     * Inside of this css file, add this statement:
     ```css
     @import url('halloween.css');
     ```
-    * create a halloween.css and set `<header>` elements to have an orange background color.
+    * create a `halloween.css` and set `<header>` elements to have an orange background color.
     ```css
     header {background-color: orange;}
     ```

-1. In the HTML file's `body` tag, create a `<header>` element.

-1. In header,
-    * Create an `h1` element with the text `Lorem Ipsum Generators`
-    * Create an `h2` element with the text `let's show some content`

-1. Load the page - there should be a header in progress now with an orange background.
+1. Reload the page - the header in your document should have an orange background.
     * If not - check your CSS and use of import.

-1. After h2, add a `<nav>` tag and 3 list items with anchors.
-You can use this Emmet abbreviation in VSCode to create this dynamically:
-    ```
-    nav>ul>li*3>a
-    ```

-    For now just add short words to each list item for display.

-1. You can add styles in your `main.css` if you have enough screen space you may wish to open your editor in Split mode (upper right icon in VSCode) to see both HTML and CSS at once.
+1. You can continue to add styles in your `main.css` if you have enough screen space you may wish to open your editor in Split mode (upper right icon in VSCode) to see both HTML and CSS at once.
 Or you may wish to put your CSS in embedded `<style>` tags.
     * target the body tag and make text red

 1. Reload your page, what color is the displayed h1,h2 and anchor text?